Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 Increases in lactoferrin are seen with IBD but also with other inflammatory conditions, with intestinal bacterial infections, some parasitic infections, and with colon cancer.

 In newly diagnosed people with IBD, concentrations of lactoferrin may be very high.

 A low level of lactoferrin means that a bowel disorder is likely non-inflammatory.
 Examples of these include diarrhea due to viral digestive tract infections and irritable bowel syndrome (IBS).
 Unlike IBD, IBS does not cause inflammation.
 Rather, it causes cramp-like stomach pains and spasms with bouts of diarrhea and/or constipation.
 People with low lactoferrin results are less likely to require an endoscopy.

 A moderate lactoferrin level may be seen in those with less active IBD.
 The result indicates that there is likely some inflammation present.
 If a repeat test shows that the lactoferrin has increased, then the person's condition may be worsening.

 Is there anything else I should know?

 Lactoferrin is related to another stool test, calprotectin.
-Both are substances that are released by WBCs in the stool and are associated with intestinal inflammation.
-The clinical use of these tests is still relatively new.
-They are promising as non-invasive ways of evaluating intestinal inflammation and are potentially more sensitive than stool white blood cell testing, but they are not yet available in all laboratories.
+Both are substances that are released by white blood cells in the stool and are associated with intestinal inflammation.
 Of the two tests, calprotectin has been the most extensively studied and it is ordered more frequently than lactoferrin.
 Usually one or the other will be ordered but not both.